DominikSuwala/google-drive-backup/README.md

   5. Fill out the form -> Other -> Save the client secret for later
   6. On the far right, download to client_secret.json in your google-drive-backup folder.
 5. `python backup.py <local folder> <drive folder>`
-6. A popup window will show saying authenticated or something like that.
+6. A browser window will open asking for your client secret that you saved from before.
+Enter it.
 7. You're done!

 ## Syntax

-`python backup.py <local folder> <drive folder>`
+`python backup.py -l <local folder> -d <drive folder> [--delete-only]`

-- **\<local folder\>** The folder that you would like backed up.
+- **\<local folder\>** The folder path that you would like backed up.
 It can be absolute or relative to the google-drive-backup folder.
-- **\<drive folder\>** The folder on your Google Drive that you want to store your backed up folder.
+- **\<drive folder\>** The folder path on your Google Drive that you want to store your backed up folder.
 If it doesn't exist, it will be created.
+It uses forward slashes as the folder separator.
+- **\[no-increase\]** If the phrase "no-increase" is used, there will be no new folders or files created, and only files that are a smaller size than the drive version will be uploaded.
+This is useful for when you need to run delete before adding more files becuase of the Google Drive size limit.